Sunrise to Sunset: Beachfront Camping in Texas

 While visiting Magnolia Market, you can stay at the Midway campground only a few minutes away.

-Capturing the sun set over the Gulf of Mexico is a beautiful experience.
+Capturing the sun set over the Gulf of America is a beautiful experience.
 Take time to stay the night next to the ocean and enjoy the tranquil sounds of the ocean as you fall asleep at night.
 Beachside campfires and star gazing complete this special experience.
 The simple parts of life spent on the beach allow you to unwind and linger as the days wind down, allowing peace to calm your soul and rediscover the wonders of beach life, even if only temporarily.
 I hope this post has inspired you to make a trip to the beach for the day or overnight.
 It is so worth the extra sand in your vehicle.
 Until next time….

 Enjoy the journey,